youtube sponsorship · creator economy

 How comprehensive is the underlying data?

-This report is built on 176,223 sponsor deals covering 32,731 distinct brands and 21,997 distinct YouTube channels, with coverage from 2017-02-09 through 2026-03-10.
-Our full creator database includes 158,555 YouTube channels and 77,835 TikTok creators tracked for category, subscriber count, and sponsor history as of April 22, 2026.
+The report is built on 176,223 sponsor deals covering 32,731 distinct brands and 21,997 distinct YouTube channels, with coverage from 2017-02-09 through 2026-03-10.
+Our full creator database includes 158,555 YouTube channels and 77,835 TikTok creators tracked for category, subscriber count, and sponsor history.